Arrangements for General Admission 2017

 Tickets for the Senate House

-We are normally able to issue each graduand with four tickets for the Senate House, for family and friends.
+We are normally able to issue each graduand with three tickets for the Senate House, for family and friends.
 There will be additional tickets if required.
 Children may attend, though you should be aware that it is a very formal ceremony.
 Those with very young children are advised to sit near to the door.
 Please note that there is no parking near to the Senate House.

 Tickets for the Buffet Lunch